cryptoduke01/aumo/SECURITY.md

 ## Reporting a vulnerability

-Email **security@aumo.finance** with details and reproduction.
+Email **info@aumo.finance** with details and reproduction.
 Please do not open a public issue for security reports.
 We aim to acknowledge within 48 hours.